RenderKit/embree/README.md

 implementation of point queries with user defined instancing).

-The context is an necessary argument to [rtcPointQuery] and Embree internally uses the topmost instance tranformation of the stack to transform the point query into instance space.
+The context is an necessary argument to [rtcPointQuery] and Embree internally uses the topmost instance transformation of the stack to transform the point query into instance space.

 #### EXIT STATUS {#exit-status}